hyosung11/practical-javascript/README.md

 - cllicking "Toggle all" should run todoList.toggleAll.

 ## Interlude - Don't wonder about things the debugger can tell you
 - Use the debugger all the time
+- Focus on understanding, not building from scratch

+## Version 8 - Getting data from inputs
+- our first refactoring